I.Murphy Lewis, Founder of IML

 By I. Murphy Lewis

-An American based in Paris, I. Murphy Lewis, author of the Young Adult book: Why Ostriches Don’t Fly: And Other Tales from the African Bush goes bold here, goes audacious in her attempt to heal the fractures of her mind, as a NYC Executive in the Fashion Industry she takes herself to Africa in search of a story, in search of something to make what is “wrong” inside, “right.”
+An American based in Paris, I. Murphy Lewis, author of the Young Adult book: Why Ostriches Don’t Fly: And Other Tales from the African Bush (Libraries Unlimited, 1997.

 — Suzanne Kingsbury, author of The Summer Fletcher Greel Loved Me,